tiffaniechia/Second-Brain/README.md

 ###Because sometimes you just need to write things down
 ---
 This repository was created to house all the links and ideas that I've come across and found interesting.
 You're welcome to add to the list.
-Do create new categories the need arises!
+Do create new categories if the need arises!

 1. [DevOps](devops.md)